 1. Review your Compliance Analysis at a Glance

 It’s helpful to review the full analysis up front so you can make a plan for revisions.
 Starting on the right side of the Analyzer, you’ll see all of the observations found in your creative that might pose compliance risks.
-The red observations are considered higher risks, and orange observations are lower risks.
-If any content is not marked up here, it has passed all of our compliance checks!

-You’ll see a summary of different risks at the top of the page, with numbers indicating how many risks were flagged in each category (e.g., 2 priority observations for omitting conditions).
 If you’d like to review all of the resources that our AI checked for, click the ‘All Resources’ tab for a refresher of what we’re analyzing against, and where potential risks were flagged.

 Check out our cheat sheet below on how to interpret compliance summaries.